auth0-samples/auth0-react-sample/01-Login/README.md

 # Starter Seed for Auth0-React Quickstart Guides

-This seed project contains a regular ReactJS application.
+This project contains a regular ReactJS application where react-router is used to require authentication for urls with restricted access.

-The seed does not a contain anything related to Auth0 except for the `package.json` includes.
-Instead it it will server as a starting point for adding Auth0 to your project.
+The library `auth0-lock` provides the user authentication, and we also have a `auth.js` helper to manage the localStorage items.

 ## Getting Started